 - Attributes and characteristics of authentic leaders

-- Benefits of authentic leadership
+- Benefits of an authentic leadership style

-- How to practice authentic leadership
+- How to practice authentic and ethical leadership

 What is authentic leadership?

 For Carl Rogers, one of the most influential psychologists of the 20th century, authenticity meant being the author of one’s own life.
-He saw this as a difficult process of always striving for balance in the process of realising one’s needs while living together with others in such a way that meets the needs of those relationships.
+He saw this as a difficult process of always striving for balance in the process of realising one’s needs, while living together with others in such a way that meets the needs of those relationships.

 This means that authenticity requires us to have an understanding of ourselves, to have an awareness of our inner emotional states and have the ability and courage to openly discuss these emotional states with others.